Do you want a cookie?

 Banner Hintergrund

 In our library you will find information on the individual varieties with location and soil conditions as well as tips on care.
-You will also find good and bad neighbors to help you plan a mixed crop.
+You will also find good and bad companion plants to help you plan a mixed crop.

 • Nutrient deficiency: Plants develop typical deficiency symptoms depending on the nutrient.
 You can find out more about nutrient deficiencies and an overview of the most important plant nutrients in the article on this topic (this article will follow soon).